Dynamical system analysis of cosmological evolution in the Aether scalar tensor theory: Cosmological models

 Let us now analyze the class 2 model given in Eq.\eqref{eq:model2}.
 For this model, one observes that a change in the value of $\Omega_B$ only slightly alters the qualitative behavior of the deceleration parameter over time, see the left panel of Fig.\ref{fig:sol_cosmo_AB2}.
 In particular, the value of $\Omega_B$ can be given an arbitrarily small value, from which one consequently obtains $\Omega_\Lambda\sim 0.7$, and resulting in a cosmological model perfectly consistent with the $\Lambda\mathrm{CDM}$ model.
 However, an interesting outcome of this model is the fact that not only $\Omega_A$ can play the role of dark matter, but also $\Omega_B$ can play the role of dark energy.
 Indeed, taking $\Omega_B=1-\Omega_m-\Omega_r-\Omega_A\equiv \Omega_{\Lambda(0)}$, from which one obtains $\Omega_\Lambda=0$, the cosmological behavior of the deceleration parameter is qualitatively the same, although the transition between the matter and cosmological constant dominated eras becomes more abrupt.

 For the choice of the present value $\Omega_B=\Omega_{\Lambda(0)}$, the evolution of the density parameters $\Omega_A$, $\Omega_B$, $\Omega_m$, $\Omega_r$, and $\Omega_\Lambda$ is given in the right panel of Fig.\ref{fig:sol_cosmo_AB2}, from which one observes that $\Omega_\Lambda$ vanishes for the whole time evolution, as expected given the fact that $\Omega_\Lambda=0$ corresponds to an invariant submanifold of the phase space.
 Instead, it is the density $\Omega_B$ that rises in the late-time cosmic history, leading to a cosmological constant dominated expansion.
 Also, unlike the class 1 model, the radiation density $\Omega_r$ remains dominant at early times.
-We note that this model at the background level is identical to a Chaplygin gas unified dark matter-dark energy model and it is likely that if it is to play the role of dark energy (rather than its equation of state being extremely close to zero for the span of the universe's evolution), the model will encounter problems in accounting for the power spectrum of matter density perturbations \cite{Sandvik:2002jz}.
+We note that this model at the background level is identical to a Chaplygin gas unified dark matter-dark energy model and it is likely that if it is to additionally play the role of dark energy (rather than its equation of state being extremely close to zero for the span of the universe's evolution), the model will encounter problems in accounting for the power spectrum of matter density perturbations \cite{Sandvik:2002jz}.
+We emphasize that if one restricts the analysis to reproduce solely the behavior of CDM and not dark matter, the issue mentioned above does not arise.